JuliaDynamics/Agents.jl/docs/src/tutorial.md

 * The agents leave in a two-dimensional Moore grid (8 neighbors per node).
 * If an agent is in the same group with at least three neighbors, then it is happy.
 * If an agent is unhappy, it keeps moving to new locations until it is happy.

+Schelling's model shows that even small preferences of agents to have neighbors belonging to the same group (e.g. preferring that at least 30% of neighbors to be in the same group) could lead to total segregation of neighborhoods.

 ### Defining the agent type